 Viktor Majdandžić was born in 1931 in Ivanjska (Bosnia).
 After studying Foreign trade and Economics, he devoted himself to the Fine Arts.
-He studied at the National Academy of Fine Arts in Belgrade, where he was rewarded the first prize for his graduation work.
+He studied at the National Academy of Fine Arts in Belgrade, where he was awarded the first prize for his graduation work.

 Circumstances forced him to hold various jobs to support himself, but he continued to paint.
 He contributed to the development of his residence Banja Luka into a recognized centre of modern arts, with a widely known biennale and a museum of modern art.